-Figure 8.2 InnoDB ClusterSet Switchover
+Figure 9.2 InnoDB ClusterSet Switchover

 The MySQL Router instances in the example InnoDB Cluster deployment that were set to follow the primary have routed read and write traffic to the Brussels cluster which is now the primary.
 The MySQL Router instance that was routing read traffic to the Brussels cluster by name when it was a replica cluster, continues to route traffic to it, and is not affected by the fact that the cluster is now the primary rather than a replica cluster.
-Similarly, the MySQL Router instance that was routing read traffic to grave the replica cluster still accepts read traffic.
+Similarly, the MySQL Router instance that was routing read traffic to the Rome cluster by name can continue to do this, because the replica cluster still accepts read traffic.